 Michael-Patrick’s latest books are Everything’s Ephemeral: Stories From the Workshops Volume I and Get Out, You Ghosts: Stories From the Workshops Volume II.
 Both are collections of short work, including short stories, a novella, and a one-act play.
 All the work was written during the author’s time in five writing workshops at Arcadia University.
 The books were released in 2021.

 There is also a novel, The Innkeeper at the End of the World, that is in the editing/rewriting phase.

 Finally, work has begun on another novel, tentatively titled Young People’s Unit.

 Other fun facts:

 – There is now an official Facebook page (under Author Michael-Patrick Harrington).
 This link and other interesting things, including Twitter information, can be found on the Contact page.

-– Mondauk Music, a media mail order company founded by the author in 1994, operates an Amazon store and an E-Bay store.
-Click on them here or check them out on the Links page.They sell CDs, vinyl records, comic books, and more.
+– Mondauk Music, a media mail order company founded by the author in 1994, operates an Amazon store and an E-Bay store that sells used CDs & vinyl records, comic books, sports cards, and more.

 – Michael-Patrick played in the rock’n’roll bands Zen Arcade (bass) and Lola & the Shivers (guitar).
 He was one of the primary songwriters in both groups.